Courseiva

 • D.Recreate the VM from the same marketplace image and restore only the deleted disk later.

-Why B: Option B is correct because creating a new managed disk from the snapshot and attaching it to the VM is the fastest Azure-side recovery path.
-This approach directly reuses the existing OS disk without any risk of overwriting it, and the new data disk can be attached within minutes using the Azure portal, CLI, or PowerShell.
-It avoids any downtime for the VM beyond the brief attach operation.
+Why B: Creating a new managed disk from the snapshot and attaching it to the VM is the fastest Azure-side recovery path.
+This directly restores the deleted data disk without affecting the existing OS disk.
+The new data disk can be created from the snapshot and attached within minutes using the Azure portal, CLI, or PowerShell, with minimal downtime.

 This AZ-104 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the AZ-104 exam.